thenativeweb/roboter/README.md

 #### The `outdated` task

-This tasks verifies whether all of your dependencies and development dependencies are up-to-date.
+This task verifies whether all of your dependencies and development dependencies are up-to-date.

 To run this task use the following command.